nuxt-modules/i18n/docs/routing.md

 ## Strategy

-There are two supported strategies for generating the app's routes:
+There are four supported strategies for generating the app's routes:

 ### prefix_except_default